-Well-preserved Burg Strechau in Styria gives you a glimpse into the life at the medieval castle and also offers a perfect break, if you are on your way through Austria on the A9.
+Well-preserved Burg Strechau in Styria gives you a glimpse into the life at the medieval castle and also offers a perfect break if you are on your way through Austria on the A9.

-A peak into life during the Renaissance
+A Peek into Life during the Renaissance

 < Click on the images to enlarge >